 A CALL TO ACTION

-Over one hundred psychedelic trials are currently active or have been recently completed, and Australia’s first clinical trial – sponsored by PRISM at St Vincent’s Hospital, and part-funded by Mind Medicine Australia – is launching in 2019.
+Over one hundred psychedelic trials are currently active or have been recently completed, and Australia’s first clinical trial – sponsored by PRISM at St Vincent’s Hospital, and part-funded by Mind Medicine Australia – launched in 2019.
 We are seeing the emergence of a new paradigm in mental health treatment, with mounting evidence indicating impressive outcomes.
 If the results from current large ‘Phase 3’ trials are positive, psychedelic medicines may be available within the next 3 to 5 years.
 This is an historic moment in mental health research and treatment.
 Here at Mind Medicine Australia we know there is no easy solution for mental illness.
 But we owe it to those suffering to not be held hostage by historical prejudices, and to explore the best solutions available.